-2.2 Fuel consumption of No. 2 Fuel Oil, and biodiesel (B20), together, shall be monitored annually.
-Annual fuel consumption will be used to calculate annual emissions as required by Condition 2.1.
-Vendor receipts and inventory on hand will be used to monitor fuel consumption.

-2.3 No. 2 fuel oil and biodiesel (B20) shall be sampled and analyzed for heat content and sulfur content, annually, using the appropriate ASTM methods, or equivalent as approved by the Division in advance.
-The sulfur content of the fuel, as determined by sampling shall be used in the emission calculations required by Condition 2.1.
+- 1.3 Fuel Usage for the engines shall be monitored annually and recorded and maintained to be available to the Division upon request.
+Annual fuel usage will be used to calculate annual emissions as required by Condition 1.1. - 1.4 No. 2 fuel oil and biodiesel (B20) shall be sampled and analyzed for heat content and sulfur content, annually, using the appropriate ASTM methods, or equivalent as approved by the Division in advance.
+The sulfur content of the fuel, as determined by sampling shall be used in the emission calculations required by Condition 1.1.

-In lieu of annual sampling, the heat and sulfur content of the fuel oil or biodiesel (B20) shall be monitored by maintaining a file of readable copies of vendor invoices or certificates of quality reporting the heat value and the sulfur content of the fuel oil.
-The file information shall demonstrate that the fuel oil complies with the appropriate ASTM methods, or equivalent, if approved by the Division in advance, for No. 2 fuel oil or for biodiesel (B20).
-The file information shall be made available to Division for review upon request.
-Under this scenario, the average sulfur content of fuel received over the annual period shall be used in the emission calculations required by Condition 2.1 (for sulfur oxides only).
+In lieu of annual sampling, the heat and sulfur content of the fuel oil and/or biodiesel (B20) shall be monitored by maintaining a file of readable copies of vendor invoices or certificates of quality reporting the heat value and the sulfur content of the fuel oil or biodiesel (B20).
+The file information shall demonstrate the fuel oil/biodiesel complies with the ASTM standards (D396 or D6751) for No. 2 fuel oil or biodiesel (B20).
+The file information shall be made available to the Division for review upon request.
+Under this scenario, the average sulfur content of fuel received over the annual period shall be used in the emission calculations required by Condition 1.1.